pursuit-curriculum/unit-dsa/sorting-algorithms-merge/lesson-notes/README.md

 [4, 6, 3, 8, 1];
 ```

 We need a way to sort the bigger arrays first.
-The way to do it would be to take two arrays of one element each then put them in a sorted array, and continue merging them together.
+The way to do it would be to take two arrays of one element each, then put them in a sorted array and continue merging them.

-The way we can be sure an array is sorted is if there is only one item in it.
+We can ensure an array is sorted if there is only one item in it.
 Then we can combine two arrays with one item in a sorted way.
 Let's look at a visualization:

 ![](../assets/merge-sort-in-python-1.png)